 When a user finds your PWA via a browser, they will be able to immediately start using it.
 Users have the option to download the app, which they can access it via an icon on their desktop or mobile which helps simplify the apps usage, reduces user abandonment, and significantly improves user experience.

-A great progressive web app benefit can include audience targeting, meaning specific groups can test the app without obligation to install the app and allows users to feeling of control over what they download.
+Progressive web app benefits can include audience targeting, meaning specific groups can test the app without obligation to install the app and allows users to feeling of control over what they download.

 In 2020, it’s stated that 53% of mobile site visits are abandoned if pages take longer than 3 seconds to load; because people like fast sites.